t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_inline.md

 Run the code once again and check the operation object.
 Now, it contains the **```error```** field instead of **```response```**.

-The error message should be the following:
+The error message should be as follows:

 //TODO
 //[PUT ERROR MESSAGE HERE]